paul-reed-smith/project-lvl1-s308/readme.md

 _This will install package globaly_

 #### Even game
-Answer "yes" if number even otherwise answer "no"
+Answer "yes" if number even otherwise answer "no".

 ```brain-even```